 You may experience up to 30% degraded performance in comparison to the Windows version.

 But as pointed out by our friends over at Gaming On Linux, who cares?
-If the Mac version is stable and runs smoothly, who cares about how the port was made.
-Metal Gear Rising: Revengeance is a perfect example of a non-native port done right.
+If the ports are stable and run smoothly, who cares about how the port was made.

-That said, Arma games are infamous for being extremely demanding and Arma 3 is no exception and I suggest you do not buy it unless you also want to play it on Windows.
+That said, Arma games are infamous for being extremely demanding and Arma 3 is no exception.
+These are the game’s minimum system requirements:

 - RAM: 8 GB

 - Hard Drive: 21 GB

 Unless you plan to play this game primarily on Windows, I would hold off before making the purchase.
 And if you’re desperately looking for a military shooter that officially supports MacOS, you have 2 choices: Call of Duty if you want action or Insurgency if you want realism.

 You can find Arma 3 on Steam.